Baguio wins FEHD contracts worth HK$482 million driving total Contracts on Hand to a historical high level

-HONG KONG, Sep 30, 2022 - (ACN Newswire) - Baguio Green Group Limited ("Baguio" or the "Company", Stock Code: 01397.HK) is pleased to announce that it has been awarded two 3-year service contracts, worth approximately HK$482 million in total, by the Food and Environment Hygiene Department ("FEHD") of the HKSAR Government for street cleansing services in Mong Kok district and pest control services in Wong Tai Sin district commencing 1 October 2022.
+HONG KONG, Sept.
+30, 2022 /PRNewswire/ -- Baguio Green Group Limited ("Baguio" or the "Company", Stock Code: 01397.HK) is pleased to announce that it has been awarded two 3-year service contracts, worth approximately HK$482 million in total, by the Food and Environment Hygiene Department ("FEHD") of the HKSAR Government for street cleansing services in Mong Kok district and pest control services in Wong Tai Sin district commencing 1 October 2022.
 The new contracts drive Baguio's total Contracts on Hand to a historical high level of approximately HK$3.8 billion (as of 30 Sep 2022).

 Winning this new FEHD street cleansing contract highlights Baguio's position as a leading player in the Hong Kong cleaning market.
 The Company now provides FEHD street cleansing services in a total of eight Hong Kong districts, which have a total population of approximately 2.8 million.
 The newly won pest control services contract extends the Group's pest control services to four districts in Hong Kong, which have a total population over 1.2 million.
 These contracts not only provide solid business growth for the Group's core business over the next three years, but they also further strengthen Baguio's leading position in Hong Kong.